marcuszou/FreeBSD-GUI-AutoInstaller-VMware/README.md

-# FreeBSD Desktop Env AutoInstaller on VMware
+# FreeBSD Desktop Environment AutoInstaller on VMware

 by Marcus Zou